Top 10 Resume Mistakes to Avoid in 2025 (With Fixes to Get More Interviews)

 6. Overloading with Buzzwords

-❌ Mistake: Using empty phrases like “team player” or “self-starter.”
+❌ Mistake: Using generic terms like “hardworking,” “team player,” or “go-getter.”

 8. Adding Irrelevant Information

-✅ Fix: Keep your content relevant and recent—stick to the last 10 years unless it's highly relevant.
+✅ Fix: Focus on relevant experience from the last 10 years unless older roles are highly relevant.

 10. Typos and Grammar Mistakes